Q: Will I survive the college admissions process?

 Q: Is an interview required for admission, and if I interview, when must I do so?

 A: Interviews are not required but can help us get to know you and learn more about your personal experiences, goals and aspirations for college.
-We offer online interviews while visits to campus aren’t possible, and anytime for students at too great a distance from campus to meet with us in person.
-If you decide to interview, you'll find information on in-person and virtual options on our visit options page.
+We offer both in-person and virtual interviews and they typically take place between the spring of junior year and the deadline for the application round you've chosen in senior year.
+If you decide to interview, you'll find information on your options on our visit options page.

 Q: What is Dickinson’s policy regarding standardized test score submission?